robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 distributing Python code see https://packaging.python.org/.
 When such a package is installed using pip_ or other tools, it is automatically in the `module search path`_.

-When using Java, it is natural to package libraries into a JAR archive.
-The JAR package must be put into the `module search path`_ before running tests, but it is easy to create a `start-up script`_ that does that automatically.

 Deprecating keywords
 ~~~~~~~~~~~~~~~~~~~~